TRADITIONAL YORUBA BATIK | FOCUS ON MULTIPLE COLORS with Gasali Adeyemo

-Tie-dye is the process of using raffia to tie fabric and then dying the fabric.
+Tie-Dye is the process of using raffia to tie fabric and then dying the fabric.
 There are a few different tie-dye techniques; the first is called stitch resist where the design is made using a needle to stitch the raffia into the fabric.
 The other method is done by hand using raffia to create designs.
-Students learn both Tie-Dye techniques as well as how to dye the fabric and remove the raffia.
+I teach the students both Tie-Dye techniques as well as how to dye the fabric and remove the raffia.

 Instructors